coconutpep/Vacation-Summary/README.md

 Houses code that performs an analysis and visualizes changes in weather based on an area's latitudinal distance from the equator.
 ### [WeatherPy](WeatherPy/WeatherPy.ipynb)
 Code that performs an analysis and visualizes changes in weather based on an area's latitudinal distance from the equator.
+*Note*
+Code calls to OpenWeather API and returns data on a list of cities the code generates at the beginning of the program.
+This data is then cleaned an saved to a csv file later on which is then read back into the program for data analysis and visualization.
+This is so if the program is closed before data analysis you don't have to regenerate a new city list and recall the API, you can start from the csv file to analyize data.
+This means that sample charts provided will also most likely not match exactly the data you will get from running the code as you will be working with a new data set.
 ### [/Charts](WeatherPy/Charts)
 Charts created by the code in WeatherPy for quick reference rather than having to dig through code.
 Regression lines are shown for charts depicting weather changes by latitude by hemisphere.
 * Charts for the Entire Globe